Gurwan/Gurwan/README.md

 <h3> Hi there, my name is Gurwan, nice to meet you on my profile 👋 </h3>

-<p> In short, I am a computer science student at the IUT of Vannes :mortar_board: in Brittany. </p>
+<p> In short, I am a computer science student at the ENSSAT engineering school in Lannion :mortar_board: in Brittany. </p>

 <p> I am French :fr: and I wish to do great things in my life.